GSA-TTS/watchtower/README.md

 (in this case, a Cloud Foundry environment) and if something happens that isn't supposed to, it will communicate that to the authorities (a Prometheus server).

+## Features
+* Detect unknown apps deployed to Cloud Foundry
+* Detect missing apps *not* deployed to Cloud Foundry, but should be
+* Detect SSH access misconfigurations for CF Spaces

 ## How it works
 Watchtower reads in a `config.yaml` file that contains an allowed list of Cloud Foundry resources.
 It will scrape the CF API and detect any resources that are